 where, for each $e\in E$, the notation $\SR_e(\ket{\psi})$ denotes the Schmidt-rank of $\ket{\psi}$ with respect to the bipartite cut determined by $e$.

 Our first result is a tight (up to log factors) characterization of the copy complexity of testing trees with one-sided error, which includes MPS testing with one-sided error as a special case, when the bond dimension grows logarithmically in $n$.
 In the following theorem, we let $\veps$ denote the distance parameter, measured by the standard trace distance, within the property testing framework.
-(See \Cref{sec:property_testing_defs} for a formal definition of the task we consider.) \begin{theorem}[Testing trees with one-sided error] Let $G$ be a tree on $n\geq 2$ vertices.
-There exists an algorithm for testing whether $\psi \in \mathsf{TTNS}(G,r)$ with one-sided error using $O(nr^2/\veps^2)$ copies of $\psi$.
+(See \Cref{sec:property_testing_defs} for a formal definition of the task we consider.) \begin{theorem}[Testing trees with one-sided error] Fix a sequence $(G_n)_n$ of tree graphs on $n\geq 2$ vertices.
+There exists an algorithm for testing whether $\psi \in \mathsf{TTNS}(G_n,r)$ with one-sided error using $O(nr^2/\veps^2)$ copies of $\psi$.
 Moreover, in the regime where $\veps\in (0,1/\sqrt{6}]$ and $r\geq 2+\log n$, any algorithm with one-sided error requires $\Omega(nr^2/(\veps^2 \log n))$ copies. \end{theorem} The upper bound is proven in \Cref{sec:ttns} and the lower bound is proven in \Cref{sec:lower_bounds}.
-Ignoring the dependence on $\veps$, the best previous lower bound for MPS testing with one-sided error, due to~\cite{chen2024local}, was $\Omega(\sqrt{nr} + r^2)$, which in turn improved upon the bounds derived in~\cite{soleimanifar2022testingmps} and later in \cite{aasonson2024peudoentanglement}.
+Ignoring the dependence on $\veps$, the best previous lower bound for MPS testing with one-sided error, due to~\cite{chen2024local}, was $\Omega(\sqrt{nr} + r^2)$.
+For two-sided error, lower bounds were considered in Refs.~\cite{soleimanifar2022testingmps,aasonson2024peudoentanglement,chen2024local}, with the current best lower bound of $\Omega((\sqrt{nr} + r)/\veps^2)$ proven in \cite{chen2024local}.
 For high enough bond dimension, our result puts the status of the copy complexity of MPS testing (or TTNS testing) on the same footing as that for rank testing: in either case, there is a (roughly) quadratic gap between the best-known lower bounds for testing with one- versus two-sided error.